-A comparison of the different mitigation scenarios shows that they depend on how individual mitigation strategies in the industry sector (see Figure 11.13) are assessed, .
-The use of CCS for example is in many scenarios assessed as very important, while other scenarios indicate that ambitious mitigation level can be achieved without CCS in the industry sector.
-CCS plays a major role in the B2DS scenario (3.2 GtCO2 in 2050), the ETC Supply Side scenario (5.4 GtCO2 in 2050) and the IEA (2020a), IEA (2021a) scenarios (e.g. 2.8 Gt CO2 in NZE2050 in 2050, roughly one halve of the captured CO2 is related to cement production), while it is explicitly excluded in the LED scenario.
+while it is explicitly excluded in the LED scenario.
 In the latter scenario, on the other hand, considerable emission reductions are assumed to be achieved by far-reaching reductions in material demand relative to a baseline development.
 In other words, the analysed scenarios also suggest that to reach very strong emission reductions from the industry sector either CCS needs to be deployed to a great extent or considerable material demand reductions will need to be realised.
 Such demand reductions only play a minor role in the 2DS scenario and no role in the ETC Supply Side scenario.
 The SDS described in IEA (2020a) provides a pathway where both CCS and material efficiency contribute significantly.
 In SDS material efficiency is a relevant factor in several parts of industry, explicitly steel, cement, and chemicals.
-Combining the different material efficiency options including to a substantial part lifetime extension (particularly of buildings) leads to 29% less steel production by 2070, 26% less cement production, and 25% less chemicals production respectively in comparison to the reference line used in the study (Stated Policy Scenario: STEPS).
-Sector or sub-sector specific analysis support the growing role of material efficiency.
-For the global chemical and petrochemical sector (Saygin and Gielen 2021) point out that circular economy (including recycling) has to cover 16% of the necessary reduction that is need for the implementation of a 1.5°C scenario.
+Combining the different material efficiency options including a substantial part lifetime extension (particularly of buildings) leads to 29% less steel production by 2070, 26% less cement production, and 25% less chemicals production respectively in comparison to the reference line used in the study (Stated Policy Scenario: STEPS).
+Sector- or subsector-specific analysis supports the growing role of material efficiency.
+For the global chemical and petrochemical sector, Savgin and Gielen (2021) point out that circular economy (including recycling) has to cover 16% of the necessary reduction that is needed for the implementation of a 1.5°C scenario.

 In all scenarios, the relevance of biomass and electricity in industrial final energy demand increases, especially in the more ambitious scenarios NZE2050, SDS, ETC Supply Side and LED.
-While in all scenarios, electrification becomes more and more important hydrogen or hydrogen-derived fuels, on the other hand, do not contribute to industrial final energy demand by the middle of the century in 2DS and B2DS, while LED (1% final energy share in 2050) and particularly ETC supply side (25% final energy share in 2050) consider hydrogen or hydrogen-derived fuels as a significant option.
+While in all scenarios, electrification becomes more and more important, hydrogen or hydrogen-derived fuels, on the other hand, do not contribute to industrial final energy demand by the middle of the century in 2DS and B2DS, while LED (1% final energy share in 2050) and particularly ETC Supply Side (25% final energy share in 2050) consider hydrogen or hydrogen-derived fuels as a significant option.
 In the updated IEA scenarios hydrogen and hydrogen-based fuels already play a more important role.
-In the SDS share in industry final energy is around 10% (IEA 2020a) and in the Faster Innovation Case around 12% (IEA 2020c) in 2050.
+In the SDS share in industry, final energy is around 10% (IEA 2020a) and in the Faster Innovation Case around 12% (IEA 2020c) in 2050.
 In the latter case this is based on the assumption that by 2050 on average each year 22 hydrogen-based steel plants come into operation (IEA 2020c).
-In SDS around 60% of the hydrogen is produced onsite via water electrolysis while the remaining 40% is generated in fossil fuel plants (methane reforming) coupled with CCS facilities.
-In the NZE2050 scenario biomass/biomethane (13%/3%), hydrogen (3%), natural gas with CCUS (4%) and coal with CCUS (4%) are responsible for 27% of the final energy demand of the sector.
+In SDS around 60% of the hydrogen is produced on-site via water electrolysis while the remaining 40% is generated in fossil fuel plants (methane reforming) coupled with CCS facilities.
+In the NZE2050 scenario biomass/biomethane (13%/3%), hydrogen (3%), natural gas with CCUS (4%), and coal with CCUS (4%) are responsible for 27% of the final energy demand of the sector.
 This is much more than in 2018, starting here from roughly 6% (only biomass).
-Direct use of electricity still plays a bigger role in the analysis, as share of
+Direct use of electricity still plays a bigger role in the analysis, as share of electricity increases in NZE2050 from 22% in 2018 to 28% in 2030 and 46% in 2050 (with 15% a part of the electricity is used to produce hydrogen).
+This is reflecting the effect that since the publication of older IEA reports more direct electric applications for the sector become available.
+In NZE2050 approximately 25% of total heat used in the sector is electrified directly with heat pumps or indirectly with synthetic fuels already by 2030.